xenondevs/Docs/docs/nova/addon/worldgen/features/configurations/block-column.md

     }
     ```

-    1. Each block of the upper layer of the vine can be either a normal or a vine with berries (biased towards normal).
+    1. Each block of the upper layer of the vine can either be a normal or a vine with berries (biased towards normal).
-    2. The bottom layer of the vine can be either a normal or a vine with berries (biased towards normal), and the age of the vine is randomized between 23 and 25.
+    2. The bottom layer of the vine can either be a normal or a vine with berries (biased towards normal), and the age of the vine is randomized between 23 and 25.
-    3. The vine has two layers, the upper layer and the bottom layer.
+    3. The vine has two layers, the upper layer (`upperStateProvider`) and the bottom layer (`bottomStateProvider `).
     4. The upper layer can be 0 to 19 blocks high, biased towards a medium height.
     5. The upper layer can be either a normal or a vine with berries (biased towards normal).
     6. The bottom layer is always 1 block high.